 10. Write password down for safe keeping.

-Now that you’ve purchased your domain and hosting, you are ready to log into Bluehost.
-To do so, go to https://my.bluehost.com/web-hosting/cplogin and enter your domain name and password and click ‘submit’.
+Now that you’ve purchased your domain and hosting, you are ready to start building your blog.

-6. A new page will load, announcing the install is complete.
 Congrats!
 You’ve completed setting up your new travel blog.
-Now it’s time for the creative stuff!
+Now it’s time for the fun stuff!

 Remember how I compared Bluehost with a real estate agency?
-Well, just like after you’ve bought a house you don’t pass by the real estate agency every day on your way home, you won’t have to visit the Bluehost website often either.
+Well, just like you don’t pass by the real estate agency on a daily basis once you’ve bought a house, you won’t have to visit the Bluehost website often either.

-All the blogging and the fun stuff takes place on your WordPress blog that you access via the following link: www.YourNewDomainName.com/wp-admin – replace YourNewDomainName with your own domain name.
+All the blogging and the fun stuff takes place in your WordPress dashboard that you access via the following link: www.YourNewDomainName.com/wp-admin – replace YourNewDomainName with your own domain name.

-This is where you write new blog posts, change the look of your website, add new plugins and functionality to your blog, etc.
+Here you will write new blog posts, add images, change the look of your website, and install new plugins.

 You can preview any theme with one click.
 Once you’ve decided on a theme, click ‘Install’ and then ‘Activate’.